An appraiser performs an evaluation that generates an opinion of value.

 Because a government agency such as the IRS requires it.

-The purpose of a home inspection is to investigate the structure of the house from foundation to rooftop.
+The point of a home inspection is to evaluate the structure of the home from foundation to top.

-The usual house inspector's report will include an evaluation of the condition of the house's heating system, central air conditioning system (temperature permitting), interior plumbing and electrical systems; the roof, attic, and visible insulation; walls, ceilings, floors, windows and doors; the foundation, basement, and visible structure.
+The stereotypical property inspector's report will include an evaluation of the condition of the home's heating system, central air conditioning system (temperature permitting), interior plumbing and electrical systems; the roof, attic, and accessible insulation; walls, ceilings, floors, windows and doors; the foundation, basement, and visible structure.

 Appraisals use similar sales which are valid resources.

 Location and construction prices are also a priority in an appraisal.